wildcardcorp/django-advancedsearchfilter/README.txt

         # ...
     )

+You will also need to make sure that you have the `django.core.context_processors.request` context processor added to your `TEMPLATE_CONTEXT_PREPROCESSOR` setting in your settings.py file.

 Then create a `django.forms.ModelForm` that defines the form to be displayed for searching.
 If this form contains a *Meta* class with a